tglucksmann/buybitcoinworldwide.github.io/_kb/bb_how_to_use_bitcoin.md

 By creating a Bitcoin wallet, you also create Bitcoin addresses that you can use to receive payments.
 Bitcoin wallets provide the interface needed to send payments to other addresses and make accepting payments easier.

+* Table of Contents
+{:toc}

 ## How to Send Bitcoins & How to Use a Bitcoin Wallet
-In order to send bitcoins, you must first have Bitcoins that you're able to spend.
+In order to send bitcoin, you must first have Bitcoins that you're able to spend.
 If you don't have any bitcoins, learn how to earn some or buy some.

 Since you want to send bitcoins, you need the address of the recipient.
 Addresses can be displayed as a 26-character string starting with a 1 or 3 or as a QR code.
 Let's use the address above as an example: 13CmGgFMfx7fUbfBhPwwekAW6oW23xvZWk.